aimms/documentation/dataexchange/sqldb.rst

 Columns :token:`ver`, :token:`SetI` and :token:`SetJ` are the primary keys that make sure that each row in the table are unique.
 They are also foreign keys pointing to tables :token:`ds_version`, :token:`rs_seti` and :token:`rs_setj`.
 Note that in table :token:`MyTable` the string values of :token:`SetI` an :token:`SetJ` appear multiple times, while in :token:`rs_seti` and :token:`rs_setj` they appear only once.
 For checking integrity :token:`data_mytable` only has to deal with integers, which is more efficient that with strings.

 When reading, first the dataset name is looked up in table :token:`ds_version`.
 The corresponding :token:`pk` value is used to select only those rows from :token:`data_mytable` for which :token:`ver` has this value.
-Then, instead of sending the integer values from column :token:`Set` to AIMMS, the corresponding :token:`val` values from table :token:`rs_set` are send to AIMMS.
-So from AIMMS is still seems like we are reading from one single table while all four are involved.
+Then, instead of sending the integer values from columns :token:`Seti` and :token:`Setj` to AIMMS, the corresponding :token:`val` values from tables :token:`rs_seti` and :token:`rs_setj` are send to AIMMS.
+So from AIMMS is still seems like we are reading from one single table while all four tables are involved!